Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version): : Explainable Graph NAS

 \section{\name: Explainable Graph NAS}

 In this section, we present our graph neural architecture search method, called \name.
 We first define our problem.

-\begin{definition}[Explainable Graph Neural Architecture Search Problem] Given graph $\graph$, train/val/test dataset, and search space $\mathcal{A}$, the explainable graph neural architecture search problem aims to output (1) the model that achieves the highest accuracy performance with explainable decision process and (2) the importance of components in $\mathcal{A}$. \end{definition}
+\begin{definition}[Explainable Graph NAS Problem] Given graph $\graph$, train/val/test datasets, and search space $\mathcal{A}$, the explainable graph neural architecture search problem aims to output (1) the model that achieves the highest classification performance with explainable decision process and (2) the importance of components in $\mathcal{A}$. \end{definition}

-We design a graph neural architecture search method to understand the decision process and important components for both homophilic and heterophilic graphs.
-The main idea is that we combine a simple but effective search space and search algorithm.
+The definition of the explanation follows the reasoning and behavior defined by Nauta~et al.~\cite{nauta2023anecdotal}.
+Our explanation aims to know how a method finds a particular model and how a method operates without analyzing the internal workings by observing input and output.